Steve Butler: 1992

 The highlight of Butler's 1992 USAC season was winning his 2nd Silver Crown championship.
 This championship run was the most dramatic of Butler's career.
 Coming into the season's final race, at Eldora Speedway, Butler was well behind point-leader Jeff Swindell.
 With only a slim chance at the championship, Butler had to win; 2nd place had no mathematical chance.
 He improved his chances by setting the fastest qualifying speed and earning the pole starting position.
 During the race, Butler and points-leader Jeff Swindell traded the lead and battled for advantage.
 In the final laps, Butler was able to prevail for the win, but did not know the championship outcome.
 Only after points were tallied, did he learn that he had won the championship.
 Butler attributes much of this success to the return of Phil Poor, his former mechanic on the Stoops sprint car team.
-Although the pair had not worked together since 1989, winning the Silver Crown championship proved that they still had the right “chemistry.”
+Although the pair had not worked together since 1989, winning the Silver Crown championship proved that they still had the right "chemistry."

 In the sprint car division, the Butler/Hoffman team struggled through a difficult season marred by crashes and mechanical problems.
 In between these problems, Butler won at Winchester Speedway after battling with future NASCAR star Tony Stewart.
 Steve would eventually finish the year second in the championship standings.
 This was Butler's eighth, and final, season to run the full USAC sprint schedule, during these years, he won four championships and was never below the top-three in championship points.

 Wings

 Butler was known primarily for his success in non-winged USAC racing, however he also performed well in the winged-sprint cars.
-Steve occasionally raced with winged-sprint specialists such as the AllStar Circuit of Champions(Allstars) and World of Outlaws and was very competitive.
-He won six races with the Allstars and, in 1987, finished top-ten 87 Allstar Point Standings in the AllStar point standings, despite running a limited schedule due to conflicts with his USAC commitments.
+Steve occasionally raced with winged-sprint specialists such as the AllStar Circuit of Champions (Allstars) and World of Outlaws and was very competitive.
+He won six races with the Allstars and, in 1987, finished top-ten in the AllStar point standings, despite running a limited schedule due to conflicts with his USAC commitments.

 When USAC briefly experimented with winged-sprint races, Butler won several of these against competition that included regulars from the AllStar Circuit of Champions and World of Outlaws.